symfony/ux/src/React/doc/index.rst

 ================

 Symfony UX React is a Symfony bundle integrating `React`_ in Symfony applications.
-It is part of `the Symfony UX initiative`_.
+It is part of the `Symfony UX initiative`_.

 React is a JavaScript library for building user interfaces.
 Symfony UX React provides tools to render React components from Twig, handling rendering and data transfers.

+You can see a live example of this integration on the `Symfony UX React demo`_.

 Symfony UX React supports React 18+.